 Penguin flippers do have feathers, but rather than the primary and secondary feathers that are critical for flight, the feathers on a flipper are smaller, shorter, and more densely packed.
 This helps streamline the wing to minimize underwater drag and provides superior insulation to protect against cold.
 Flippers also typically have countershading coloration that is light above and dark below to help camouflage the bird in the water so it can approach prey more easily.
 This coloration also helps the penguin avoid its own predators.

 How Penguins Use Flippers

 In addition to being essential for swimming, flippers are also used for communication among penguins.
-These birds will pat or tap each other's flippers as part of their courtship behavior, and flipper slapping or waving can be used to show aggression, agitation, excitement or dominance.
+These birds will pat or tap each other's flippers as part of their courtship behavior, and flipper slapping or waving can be used to show aggression, agitation, excitement, or dominance.
 For locomotion on land, flippers can help penguins propel themselves when tobogganing on the ice.
-When running or hopping, flippers may be held out from the body for balance, or on cold nights, the flippers can be held tight to the body for better insulation and to conserve body heat.
+When running or hopping, flippers may be held out from the body for balance.
+And on cold nights, the flippers can be held tight to the body for better insulation and to conserve body heat.

 Other Birds That Almost Have Flippers

-In general, the more pelagic a swimming bird species is, the more its wings resemble flippers.
+In general, the more time a swimming bird spends in the open seas (the more pelagic it is), the more its wings resemble flippers.
 Freshwater aquatic birds generally have more adaptable wings with fewer flipper characteristics.